Whoaa512/starred/README.md

 - [github/scripts-to-rule-them-all](https://github.com/github/scripts-to-rule-them-all) - Set of boilerplate scripts describing the normalized script pattern that GitHub uses in its projects.
 - [gitwatch/gitwatch](https://github.com/gitwatch/gitwatch) - Watch a file or folder and automatically commit changes to a git repo easily.
-- [kevinthew/linuxgems](https://github.com/kevinthew/linuxgems) - A succinct cheat sheet for newbie linux coders and system administrators, documenting some of the more obscure and useful gems of linux lore.
-Intended to be viewed in emacs org-mode, or VimOrganizer, though any text editor will suffice.
 - [dwmkerr/hacker-laws](https://github.com/dwmkerr/hacker-laws) - 💻📖 Laws, Theories, Principles and Patterns that developers will find useful. #hackerlaws
 - [trapd00r/LS_COLORS](https://github.com/trapd00r/LS_COLORS) - A collection of LS_COLORS definitions; needs your contribution!
 - [remileduc/sherver](https://github.com/remileduc/sherver) - Pure Bash lightweight web server.